Home

 Dextrose

 Dextrose is another name for glucose, the most important building block of most carbohydrates that occur in our food.
 Next to fructose and sucrose, glucose is an important sugar present in most fruits.
-During digestion most carbohydrates are broken down into glucose molecules that enter the blood stream and are transported to the muscles and liver where they are converted into glycogen.
+During digestion most carbohydrates are broken down into glucose molecules that enter the bloodstream and are transported to the muscles and liver where they are converted into glycogen.
 Dextrose has the highest glycemic index of all naturally occurring carbohydrates.
-Adding dextrose (about 1 gram per kg of body weight) to your post-workout protein shake is the most efficient way to replenish your glycogen supplies rapidly.
+Adding dextrose (about 1 gram per kg of body weight) to your post-workout protein shake is the most efficient way to replenish your glycogen stores rapidly.

 Maltodextrin

-Maltodextrin, which is produced from corn starch, is another carbohydrate powder that is very easily digestible and has a glycemic index very similar to glucose.
+Maltodextrin, which is produced from corn or wheat starch, is another carbohydrate powder that is very easily digestible and has a glycemic index very similar to glucose.
 However, unlike dextrose, maltodextrin is not sweet.
 Therefore you can replace part of the dextrose in your protein shake by maltodextrin in order to keep its sweetness limited.
 A 50/50 mixture of dextrose/maltodextrin also gets slightly faster absorbed by the body than a pure dextrose or maltodextrin solution.

 Fine milled oats